 National rates of tax and National Insurance Contributions have been used in the backend of Umbrella Company Calculator.

 When using an umbrella company, it’s important to take employment costs into consideration.
-These are the Apprenticeship Levy and Employers National Insurance Contributions, and they’re deducted from the assignment rate.
+These are the Apprenticeship Levy and Employer National Insurance Contributions (the updated figure is above), and they’re deducted from the assignment rate.